webmalc/algorithms/README.md

-# JavaScript algorithms and data structures
+# Algorithms and data structures